-ii.
-BRAC EPL Stock Brokerage Limited (Subsidiary): BRAC Bank Limited acquired 51% shares of Equity Partners Securities Limited on 31 July 2009.
-Equity Partners Securities Limited was incorporated in Bangladesh on 16 May 2000 as a private Limited company under the Companies Act 1994.
-Subsequently the management decided to rename Equity Partners Securities Limited as BRAC EPL Stock Brokerage Limited.
-In the year 2011, the Bank acquired further 39% shares of EPL Stock Brokerage Limited.
-As a result, the Bank's control has increased to 90% shares of EPL Stock Brokerage Limited.
+BRAC Bank Limited acquired 51% shares of Equity Partners Securities Limited on 31 July 2009.
+Equity Partners Securities Limited was incorporated in Bangladesh on 16 May 2000 as a private limited company under the Companies Act, 1994.
+Subsequently, the management decided to rename Equity Partners Securities Limited as BRAC EPL Stock Brokerage Limited.
+In the year 2011, the bank acquired additional 39% shares of EPL Stock Brokerage Limited.
+As a result, the bank's controlling interest has risen to 90% of EPL Stock Brokerage Limited.

-BRAC EPL Stock Brokerage Limited was established to cater to the needs of the stock brokerage business in Bangladesh.
+BRAC EPL Stock Brokerage Limited was established to cater to the needs of the brokerage business in Bangladesh.
 It has corporate membership of both Dhaka Stock Exchange and Chittagong Stock Exchange.

-iii. bKash Limited (Subsidiary): BRAC Bank limited formed bKash Limited, a private company limited by shares incorporated on 1 March 2010 under the Companies Act 1994.
-BRAC Bank currently limited holds 51% equity shares in the company, 29% of the equity shares are held by Money in motion LLC (a company listed in USA) and 9.9% of equity shares are held by International Finance Corporation (IFC) with and the rest 10.1% of equity shares are held by Alipay Singapore. bKash Limited was established to introduce mobile money transfer services in Bangladesh.
-The Bank has obtained a license from Bangladesh Bank its subsidiary bKash for rendering the mobile financial services.
+iii. bKash Limited (Subsidiary)

+BRAC Bank Limited formed bKash Limited, a private company limited by shares incorporated on 1 March 2010 under the Companies Act, 1994. bKash Limited was established to introduce mobile financial services in Bangladesh.
+The bank has obtained a license from Bangladesh Bank for bKash Limited for rendering mobile financial services.
+Notable, Alipay Singapore E- Commerce Private Limited (AliPay) invested in the equity of bKash Limited in 2018.
+BRAC Bank currently holds 51% equity shares in the company.
+Out of the remaining equity shares, 29% is held by Money in Motion LLC (a company listed in the US), 9.9% is held by International Finance Corporation (IFC), and the rest 10.1% is held by Alipay Singapore.

-In 2014 with the consent of all existing shareholders, Bill & Melinda Gates Foundation and in 2018 Alipay Singapore E-Commerce Private Limited ("Alipay") invested in bKash.
-The preference shareholders do not have any voting rights but has same rights as the equity share holders in the economic interest in the company.
-These preference shares are convertible at 1:1 basis to ordinary shares at the option of the preference shareholders.
-The consolidated Financial Statements have been prepared considering the potential dilution.
+With the consent of all existing shareholders, in 2014, Bill & Melinda Gates Foundation (B&M) and in 2018, Alipay Singapore E-Commerce Private Limited ("Alipay") further invested in bKash Limited in the form of convertible preference shares.
+Out of the total 87,963 convertible preference shares, B&M holds 32,530 shares, and Alipay holds 55,433 shares.
+Preference shareholders do not have any voting rights but has same rights as equity shareholders with respect to economic interest in the company.
+These preference shares are convertible at a 1:1 basis to ordinary shares at the option of the preference shareholders.
+Consolidated financial statements have been prepared considering the potential dilution, or otherwise according to economic interest on bKash.

 iv.
-BRAC SAAJAN Exchange Limited (Subsidiary): BRAC Bank Limited acquired 75%+1 share (249,992 shares out of the total share 333,333) of "Saajan Worldwide Money Transfer Limited" (SWMTL) in the UK.
-Bangladesh Bank has provided necessary approval to acquire SWMTL and setting up two other new branches in Luton and Bradford, UK.
-As per the permission of Bangladesh Bank, SWMTL has already been renamed as "BRAC Saajan Exchange Ltd' (BSE).
-BRAC Bank Limited has been controlling and monitoring all its operations as a holding company.
-BRAC Saajan exchange Limited was established to cater remittance and exchange services in UK.
+BRAC SAAJAN Exchange Limited (Subsidiary)

+BRAC Bank Limited acquired 75%+1 shares (249,992 shares out of the total 333,333 shares) of "SAAJAN Worldwide Money Transfer Limited" (SWMTL) in the UK.
+Bangladesh Bank provided necessary approvals of GBP 500,000 to acquire SWMTL and setting up two new branches in Luton and Bradford, UK.
+As per permission of Bangladesh Bank, SWMTL has been renamed as "BRAC SAAJAN Exchange Ltd" (BSE).
+BRAC Bank has been controlling and monitoring all its operations as a holding company.
+BRAC SAAJAN Exchange Limited was established to offer remittance and exchange services in the UK.